mydataglobal/bylaws/README.md

 The Association maintains, develops and promotes the MyData Declaration.

-The purpose of the Association is to empower individuals by improving their right to self-determination regarding their personal data.
-The human-centric paradigm is aimed at a fair, sustainable, and prosperous digital society, where the sharing of personal data is based on trust as well as balanced and fair relationship between individuals and organisations.
+The Association aims to empower individuals by improving their right to self-determination regarding their personal data.
+The human-centric paradigm strives for a fair, sustainable, and prosperous digital society, where the sharing of personal data is based on trust and a balanced and fair relationship between individuals and organisations.

 ## 2.2 Modes of activity

-The Association operates globally and engages with a diverse group of stakeholders, including natural persons, companies, non-profits, academic institutions and public organisations.
+The Association operates globally and engages with diverse stakeholders, including natural persons, companies, non-profits, academic institutions, and public organisations.

 The Association shall facilitate an open, participatory and collaborative environment for individuals and organisations pursuing the Association’s purpose.

-The Association offers a global framework for local, national, and international activities that accord with the purpose of the Association and for affiliated initiatives.
-The activities of the Association include promoting and developing international networks related to the purpose of the Association, conducting advocacy, collaboration with different stakeholders, influencing policy making, producing reports and conducting research, and implementing projects and services supporting the purpose of the Association.
+The Association offers a global framework for local, national, and international activities that align with the Association’s purpose and for affiliated initiatives.
+The Association’s activities include promoting and developing international networks related to the Association’s purpose, conducting advocacy, collaboration with different stakeholders, influencing policy-making, producing reports and conducting research, and implementing projects and services supporting the Association’s purpose.

-To support its operations, the Association may receive donations and bequests as well as raise funds by organising collections, seminars, courses, and other events that support the purpose of the Association.
-The Association may own, buy, sell, and licence goods necessary for its operations as well as own tangible and intangible assets.
-In addition, the Association may engage in the following types of business activities that support its purpose: training, consulting, sale and manufacture of goods related to the purpose of the Association, organisation of events such as conferences, publishing, and certification.
+To support its operations, the Association may receive donations and bequests and raise funds by organising collections, seminars, courses, and other events that support the purpose of the Association.
+The Association may own, buy, sell, and licence goods necessary for its operations and own tangible and intangible assets.
+Also, the Association may engage in the following types of business activities that support its purpose: training, consulting, sale and manufacture of goods related to the purpose of the Association, organisation of events such as conferences, publishing, and certification.

 # ARTICLE 3 – Members